How you can make money renting out a room occasionally, your whole place or by providing experiences!

 How to get started with Airbnb

-Sign up here and decide what you want to do.
-If you are using it as a traveller you can get $50 off your first trip, or make money with renting your place out/offering experiences.
+Sign up free here and decide what you want to do.
+If you are using it as a traveller you can get $50 off your first trip here, or make money with renting your place out/offering experiences.
+Check your insurance and if you are renting your home, check your lease to ensure it is ok to do.
+You need to make sure you are covered if anything happens and also not doing anything illegal.

 Take amazing photos